Conditional Access

 Limiting high-risk log-ins

-The extra step of two-factor authentication for employees accessing university email or secure systems will only occur when users are off-campus, at a location unfamiliar to the system or on an unknown device.
+The extra step of two-factor authentication for users accessing university email or secure systems will only occur when users are off-campus, at a location unfamiliar to the system or on an unknown device.
 In of our testing, this occurred in only 1.5% of situations.

 Update your UL2FCTR settings